thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Show Current File Path](obsidian://show-plugin?id=obsidian-show-file-path) - Show the file path in the bottom ribbon in an unobtrusive way.
 - [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler) - More tools to manage tags in the core plugin right-sidebar tags pane.
 - [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes) - Reorder your footnotes, if they are out of order.
-- [Trim Whitespace](obsidian://show-plugin?id=obsidian-trim-whitespace) - Automatically Trim unused whitespace.
+- [Trim Whitespace](obsidian://show-plugin?id=obsidian-trim-whitespace) - Automatically trim unused whitespace.
 A common feature in IDEs, nice to have it here as well, especially if you version control with git.
-- [Vault Changelog](obsidian://show-plugin?id=obsidian-vault-changelog) - get a changelog file, with the last N notes changed, and their time of change.
+- [Vault Changelog](obsidian://show-plugin?id=obsidian-vault-changelog) - Automatically generate changelog file with entries on the last N notes changed, and their time of change.
 Particularly useful if you work on a vault with others, or want to remember what files changed last.
 There's also a Recent Files plugin for something similar in the left sidebar.

 ### General medium setup
 Plugins that you may want to poke for at least 10 minutes.